anibali/dsnt-pose2d/README.md

 ## Building your own models

+This repository contains a lot of training and evaluation code which is specific to particular models and datasets.

-[dsnt.nn](src/dsnt/nn.py) is a self-contained module containing all of the operations required for DSNT, the loss function, and regularization terms.
-If you want to build your own model, simply copy that file into your project and import it to use the functions contained within.
+If you want to use DSNT in your own project, check out [dsntnn](https://github.com/anibali/dsntnn) instead. `dsntnn` is a small, self-contained library containing all of the operations required for DSNT, the loss function, and regularization terms.

 ## Other implementations